 Each task in Section 2 can be regarded as deriving "tokens" from a database, where a token is a unit of information that we define in a task-specific way.
 For Task 1, the tokens are the relation tuples that are extracted from the documents.
 For Task 2, the tokens are the words in the database (accompanied by the associated word frequencies).
-For Task 3, the tokens are the documents (or web pages) in the database that are about the topic of focus.
+For Task 3, the tokens are the documents (or Web pages) in the database that are about the topic of focus.

 The execution strategies for the tasks in Section 2 rely on task-specific document processors to derive the tokens associated with the task.
-For Task 1, the document processor is the information extraction system of choice (e.g., Proteus [GHY02], DIPRE [Bri98], Snowball [AG00]): given a document, the information extraction system extracts the tokens (i.e., the tuples) that are present in the document.
+For Task 1, the document processor is the information extraction system of choice (e.g., Proteus [Grishman et al. 2002], DIPRE [Brin 1998], Snowball [Agichtein and Gravano 2000], GATE/ANNIE, MinorThird): given a document, the information extraction system extracts the tokens (i.e., the tuples) that are present in the document.
 For Task 2, the document processor extracts the tokens (i.e., the words) that are present in a given document, and the associated document frequencies are updated accordingly in the content summary.
-For Task 3, the document processor decides (e.g., via a document classifier such as Naive Bayes [DH73] or Support Vector Machines [Vap98]) whether a given document is about the topic of focus; if the classifier deems the document relevant, the document is added as a token to the output and is discarded otherwise.
+For Task 3, the document processor decides (e.g., via a document classifier such as Naive Bayes [Duda et al. 2000] or Support Vector Machines [Vapnik 1998]) whether a given URL is a page about the topic of focus; if the classifier deems the document relevant, the URL is added as a token to the output and is discarded otherwise.
+Table I summarizes these abstractions.